waipu/pybimaps/README.rst

 ================================
 |Build Status|

-Various bijective maps in pure python, internally use two dicts:
+Various bijective maps in pure python, internally they use two dicts:

 -  one 2 one: ``BijectiveMap``;